molny-se/form-backend/README.md

   </div>

   <p align="center">
-      Am easy to use batteries included form backend to use with for example static sites.
+      An easy to use batteries included form backend to use with for example static sites.
   </p>
 </p>